Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: Preliminaries

-\end{lem} \begin{proof} A least area surface $S$ is stable, and by the classic result of Schoen \cite{srEstimatesStableMinimalSurface}, it has a uniform curvature lower bound.
-It is a consequence of the Gauss equation that $S$ has a uniform curvature upper bound.
-Applying [\citen{mrMinSurfaceShort}, Corollary 7], we have $B \cap N_{R-\br}(\gamma) = \emptyset$. \end{proof} In [\citenum{fpMinimal-area-surfaces-fibered-3-manifolds}, Proposition 2.1], Farre and Pallete control the depth via a lower bound on $\theta_0^2 / \lambda$, which is also satisfied by a sequence of manifolds $M_j$ which geometrically converge with uniform area upper bound on $S_j$ [\citenum{fpMinimal-area-surfaces-fibered-3-manifolds}, Theorem 2.5].
-Their argument bases on concrete hyperbolic geometry and the depth is quantitative.
+\end{lem} \begin{proof} A least area surface $S$ is stable, and by the classic result of Schoen \cite{srEstimatesStableMinimalSurface}, as a subset of hyperbolic manifolds it has a uniform curvature lower bound.
+It is a consequence of the Gauss equation that a minimal surface $S$ in a hyperbolic $3$-manifold has a uniform curvature upper bound.
+The boundary torus $T$ of the Margulis tubes $\T$ has uniform diameter upper bound $d(V)$.
+Thus we can apply [\citen{mrMinSurfaceShort}, Corollary 7] to conclude $B \cap N_{R-\br}(\gamma) = \emptyset$ for some constant $\br(V)$.
+Since $T$ has injectivity radius $\epsilon/2$, and $\partial B_{\br}(T)$ is uniformly away from $T$, by [\citenum{fpsEffectiveDistanceNestedTubes}, Theorem 1.1] any point $x \in B_{\br}(T)$ has a uniform injectivity radius lower bound $\epsilon'= \frac{1}{2}\frac{\epsilon^2}{7.256\cosh^2 (\br+0.424)}$. \end{proof} In [\citenum{fpMinimal-area-surfaces-fibered-3-manifolds}, Proposition 2.1], Farre and Vargas Pallete control the depth of a sequence of least area $S_j$ with uniform area upper bound via a lower bound on $\theta_0^2 / \lambda$, which is satisfied by a sequence of manifolds $M_j$ which geometrically converge ([\citenum{fpMinimal-area-surfaces-fibered-3-manifolds}, Theorem 2.5]).
+The $M_j$ necessarily has a uniform volume upper bound so that the above lemma applies.
+Their argument relies on concrete hyperbolic geometry instead.

-\begin{cor} Let $M_j\rightarrow N$ and $S_j \subset M_j$ a least area surface whose intersection with the Margulis tube $\T_j$ contains a boundary-parallel disk $B_j$.
-Then there exists a uniform constant $\br$ such that In particular, there exists a uniform constant $\epsilon'$ such that for any $j$, at any point $x \in B_j'$,